 HOFFMAN: “They are who we are.”
 That one sentence sums up the approach to scale that Nancy has taken throughout her career.
 She identifies the people and organizations who can take her idea forward, and she makes them her own.
 There’s a lot to be said about sticking with a vision, and adapting it through the years — weathering the rise and fall of luck.

 But I don’t want to overstate the power of grit.
 Ultimately your plans are subject to luck.
-You may be thinking, I thought grit was my superpower — my opportunity to overcome time and chance.
+You may be thinking, “I thought grit was my superpower, my ability to overcome time and chance.”
 It’s a little more nuanced than that.
 I like the way Sam Altman, president of the Silicon Valley’s most successful accelerator, Y Combinator, unpacks this problem.

-SAM ALTMAN: The way I have always tried to think about it for myself is that luck is a big factor but I’m going to keep working and eventually you know because it’s a random variable it’s going to swing my way.
-And I think that’s roughly the right mindset to have.
-If you don’t acknowledge the role of luck at all like I think you’re Wrong in a dangerous way where you sort of just are not a great human and you can’t look at — I got really lucky at some points — that’s probably bad.
+SAM ALTMAN: The way I have always tried to think about it for myself is that luck is a big factor, but I’m going to keep working and eventually you know, because it’s a random variable it’s going to swing my way.
+I think that’s roughly the right mindset to have.
+If you don’t acknowledge the role of luck at all like, I think you’re wrong in a dangerous way where you sort of just are not a great human.
+And if you can’t look at it and say, ”I got really lucky at some points,” – that’s probably bad.

-But if you’re also like well it’s all about luck and you know I have no chance.
-The world is against me and I’m just going to sit here and complain that’s not going to work either.
+But if you’re also like, “Well, it’s all about luck and you know, I have no chance.
+The world is against me and I’m just going to sit here and complain,” that’s not going to work either.
 So I think the roughly correct mindset is luck is important.
 But I’m eventually going to get lucky and I’m going to just work really hard until I do

-I’m Reid Hoffman.
+HOFFMAN: I’m Reid Hoffman.
 Thank you for listening.